-The Brooklyn Tunnel was the first highway tunnel in the state of Kentucky, and carried U.S. Route 68 immediately north of the Brooklyn Bridge adjacent to the Kentucky River.
+The Brooklyn Tunnel was the first highway tunnel in the state of Kentucky, and carried US 68 immediately north of the Brooklyn Bridge adjacent to the Kentucky River.

 The Campbell Tunnels are located near near Napfor, Kentucky in Perry county, and was constructed circa 1911 for the Louisville & Nashville Railroad, which at the time operated its North Fork Kentucky River extension under the Lexington & Eastern Railroad banner.